 The freshwater crocodiles that sun themselves near pedestrians in a nature park in Australia's Top End may not be as powerful as their saltwater cousins.
 They are, however, still deadly.
 Authorities have been warning tourists not to talk selfies with crocs within arm's reach.
 You can imagine why, even though many others apparently couldn't.

 You know that moment, right before it all goes wrong?
 Yeah, we're thinking this selfie ended with a painful nip, too.
 Although not as bad as this one.
 And, things really went wrong for this guy taking a snap with a kick-happy camel.
+This gentleman is about to have his hat reshaped.

 6. This Cat